AgalmicVentures/D20/README.md

 * `time`: the server time to the second (to prevent releasing fine-grained timing information) in ISO 8601 format (%Y-%m-%dT%H:%M:%S)
 * `challengeResponse`: the SHA512 sum of the `challenge` as a lower case hexadecimal string
 * `entropy`: the SHA512 sum of the challenge and 128 bytes drawn from `/dev/urandom`

+Also optionally reseeds `/dev/urandom` on the server with a high-precision time.
+This behavior is enabled with the `-s` (`--seed`) command line flag.

 ## Scripts